Business Startup CostsUpdated March 2026

 LowNational avg: $462,500High

 St. Joseph's midwestern location means the polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to start a restaurant, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
-This is a place where the best providers book 6-8 weeks out — planning ahead isn't optional, it's essential.
+When it comes to start a restaurant, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
+This is a place where the best professionals book 6-8 weeks out — planning ahead isn't optional, it's essential.

 What Matters Most